MAEZ resource

 Most CoR compliance training is geared towards heavy vehicle truck drivers.
 The reality is that drivers only contribute to a small portion of your potential liability.
 The parties who can inflict more significant legal and financial damage on your business often sit well behind the steering wheel.

-That is why targeted, role-specific training matters.
-The site IT administrator does not need to learn how to spot a fatigued driver, but they do need to understand their legal liability when it comes to scheduling mass.
-Training each person on what is relevant to their role is what makes a CoR program effective.
+Targeted, role-specific training matters because a site IT administrator does not need to learn how to spot a fatigued driver, but they do need to understand their legal liability when it comes to scheduling mass.
+Learn more about what Chain of Responsibility means for Australian operators or explore MAEZ CoR training options.

 Who faces the most CoR liability?